Universal Tractor Fluid - One Product for All Your Agricultural Needs | Farmers Review Africa

 What was originally founded by three salesman looking to provide a superior lubricant to the manufacturing industry has grown into a successful, wide-reaching business with customers and influence all over the world.

-Darren Booth, vice president of manufacturing operations, explains the process by which Lubrication Engineers improved its plant-wide reliability program in order to maximize uptime and positively impact the company's bottom line.
+LE's vice president of manufacturing operations explains the process by which Lubrication Engineers improved its plant-wide reliability program in order to maximize uptime and positively impact the company's bottom line.
 LE was already very good at helping its customers improve lubrication reliability and mechanical uptime, but needed to walk the walk, not just talk the talk.
 Results of the seven-year project included significant labor and lubricant use reductions, adding up to thousands of dollars of savings per year.

-Mark Barnes, Des-Case Corp., and Jim Pezoldt, Lubrication Engineers, US, explain that it is eminently possible to provide 50,000-hour off-highway diesel engine rebuilds.
+Mark Barnes, Des-Case Corp., and an LE consultant explain that it is eminently possible to provide 50,000-hour off-highway diesel engine rebuilds.

 Clay Calk, department manager – National Strategic Accounts, provides the nine steps maintenance professionals need to take in order to successfully implement or upgrade their reliability maintenance program.